- Is the Florida Highway Patrol currently hiring?

 - As an out of state applicant, how many trips to Florida will I make to complete the selection process?

 Three trips.
 During the first trip (Phase I) you will take the Physical Abilities Test (PAT).
-The second trip is for Phase II, the polygraph examination.
-Your third trip is for Phase III, which combines the psychological exam, the eye exam, and the medical exam.
+The second trip is for Phase II, the polygraph examination amd psychological examinations.
+Your third trip is for Phase III, which combines the interview, the eye exam, and the medical exam.

 - What happens if I pass all of the examinations?